Kingxukai/linux/Documentation/bpf/map_array.rst

             return fd;
     }

-This snippet shows how to initialize the elements of an array.
+This snippet shows how to initialize the woke elements of an array.

 .. code-block:: c